changzhiai/IANN/docs/source/lammps.rst

    * It supports running on GPU/CPU.
    * It will automatically detect the GPU/CPU.
 If there is no GPU, it will run on CPU.

-To convert xyz file to ase trajectory and visualize the structures, you can use the following script:
+To convert xyz file to ase trajectory and visualize the structures, you can use the following script ``view.py``:

 .. code-block:: python